Introducing the new Slack platform to level up your digital HQ

 *What’s new: Slack-first app deployment.
 Developers can host and store the data that powers their apps in Slack.

-Here at Slack, we recognise that building, coding and shipping apps can take developers weeks, sometimes months.
-Currently in private developer beta, our community of more than 1 million Slack developers – who have built more than 935,000 custom apps and integrations – will soon have access to a set of tools, hosting support and data storage that make it easier to swiftly build, deploy and host apps in Slack.
+Here at Slack, we recognize that building, coding and shipping apps can take developers weeks, sometimes months.
+Currently in private developer beta, our community of more than 1 million Slack developers—who have built more than 935,000 custom apps and integrations—will soon have access to a set of tools, hosting support and data storage that make it easier to swiftly build, deploy and host apps in Slack.

 *What’s new: Message metadata.
 Developers can unlock the power to trigger workflows from events that happen in other apps or services.